Posts

 Image

+Last Updated: February 2026 - Minor edits This post includes my updated, real-world sun protection routine after my diagnosis of squamous cell carcinoma .
 For most of my cycling life, sunscreen was an afterthought — if I thought about it at all.
-I’ve logged thousands of miles under the Texas sun, my arms and neck darkened by years of exposure.
-I wore my tan lines like a badge of honor, a mark of a cyclist who’s spent real time in the saddle.
-But I’ll tell you the truth: I never truly worried about it… until I turned 69.
-I went in for a free skin check offered by a local hospital — no symptoms, just something that seemed like a smart thing to do.
-The dermatologist took one look and said, “You need to get this checked out as soon as possible.
-It’s very likely skin cancer.”
-Let me tell you — that stopped me cold.
-Suddenly, all those years of skipping sunscreen didn’t feel tough.
-They felt reckless.
-I’d trained hard for decades, watched my diet, kept my heart strong — and yet I’d ignored the largest organ of my body: my skin.
-Thankfully, I got treatment and caught it early.
-But it was the wake-up call I didn’t know I needed.
-Now, I Don't...
+I’ve logged thousands of miles under the Texas sun.
+My arms and neck darkened by years of exposure.
+I wore my tan lines like a badge of honor — a mark of a cyclist who’s spent real time in the saddle.
+And I’ll tell you the truth: I never truly worried about it… until I turned 69.
+The Appointment That Changed How I Ride I went in for a free skin check offered by a local hospital — no symptoms, just something that seemed like a smart thing to do.
+The dermatologist took one look and said I needed to get it checked out immediately.
+Not “sometime.”
+Not “when you can.”
+As soon as possible.
+I was diagnosed with squamous cell carcinoma (a common form of skin cancer).
+Thankfully, I caught it ...

 What Mile 200 Taught Me About Grit, Grace, and the Sunrise